-

 Are there any requirements with respect to the leverage ratio?

 During 2021, a leverage ratio requirement for banks was introduced in Sweden, being three per cent.
-This requirement is based on the Basel III Framework.
-The leverage ratio differs from other capital requirements since it does not take into consideration the underlying risks in the assets of the bank.
-In addition to the binding requirement, the SFSA can establish a Pillar 2 guidance requirement on a leverage ratio buffer, which in practice is a supplement to the minimum requirement.
-According to the rules for the Pillar 2 guidance, the SFSA must communicate to the affected banks what is considered a suitable level for each bank’s own funds to cover.
+This requirement is based on the Basel III Framework and has remained applicable in Sweden since its introduction.
+The ratio differs from other capital requirements as it does not take into consideration the underlying risks in the assets of the bank.
+In addition to the binding requirement, the SFSA may establish a Pillar 2 guidance requirement on a leverage ratio buffer which in practice is a supplement to the minimum requirement.
+According to the rules for the Pillar 2 guidance, the SFSA shall communicate to the affected banks what is considered a suitable level for each bank’s own funds to cover.

 -